Insta360Develop/Android-SDK/README.md

 ### Camera lock screen

-> Note: Nano S cameras do not support this feature.
+> Note: Only supports X4 and X5.

 After the camera is locked, the user cannot operate the camera screen.
 The sample code is as follows: